apache/servicemix4-features/examples/camel-blueprint/README.txt

 Updating and Redeploying the Properties File from the Console
 -------------------------------------------------------------
-You can update and redeploy the properties file that is used by the properties placeholder in the beans.xml from console as follows:
+You can update and redeploy the properties file that is used by the properties placeholder in the blueprint.xml from console as follows:

 1. Edit the org.apache.servicemix.examples.cfg file, located in the same folder as this README, by changing the value of the "prefix"